la10736/rstest/rstest_reuse/README.md

 ```rust
 use rstest_reuse::*;
 ```

-is not enougth: this statment doesn't include `rstest_reuse` but just its public items.
+is not enough: this statment doesn't include `rstest_reuse` but just its public items.

 ## `#[export]` Attribute

 :warning: **Version 0.5.0 introduce a breaking change**

-Now `#[export]` attribute give you the possibility to export your template across crates but don't lift the macro definition at the top of your crate (that was the default behaviour prior the 0.5.0 version).
+Now `#[export]` attribute give you the possibility to export your template across crates but don't lift the macro definition at the top of your crate (that was the default behavior prior the 0.5.0 version).

-Now if you want put your template at the root of your crate you can define it in the root module or reexport it at the top with something like the following line at the top of your crate:
+Now if you want to put your template at the root of your crate you can define it in the root module or reexport it at the top with something like the following line at the top of your crate: